There are so many things to do, so little time…

 Urgent activities are time-sensitive and necessitate your attention.
 They’re things you feel compelled to deal with.
 Being occupied with pressing matters can make you feel defensive, rushed, and overly focused.

-Significant work is an essential part of your long-term objective, beliefs, and goals.
+Significant work is essential to your long-term objective, beliefs, and goals.
 The things that will move the needle for the more powerful ideas.
 They may not provide immediate results (making them easy to overlook).
 Important tasks are sometimes also urgent — but not always.
 Putting your attention on essential activities allows you to be more responsive, which can help you feel calm, rational, and receptive to new ideas.

 Why Use The Productivity Grid?

 By segmenting tasks into these four quadrants, you can better understand what needs ticking off, now, later, or never.
 The never is a critical part of what the productive grid provides.
-As tasks come your way and coming back to that core question, “will this task help achieve my life goals?” you’ll find many functions flow naturally into the delegation or discarding pile.
+As tasks come your way and come back to that core question, “will this task help achieve my life goals?” you’ll find many functions flow naturally into the delegation or discarding pile.

 Thus you’re making a lot of time back for the Urgent and Important things in life!